Joey Bart Player Props: Giants vs. Brewers

-Joey Bart -- 2-for-3 with a double and an RBI in his most recent game -- will be in action for the San Francisco Giants against the Milwaukee Brewers, with Corbin Burnes on the mound, on May 5 at 10:15 PM ET.
+On Saturday, Joey Bart (.185 batting average in his past 10 games, with two doubles, two walks and an RBI) and the San Francisco Giants face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 7:15 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his last game against the Astros.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Joey Bart Game Info & Props vs. the Brewers